k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 -  Masking capabilities - masking sensitive data when storing entities.
 -  Flexibility - Flexible [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) policies based on business needs, including:
    - Extracting an entity's data from source environments and storing it in Fabric in advance so that requests for loading it into target environments can be implemented without accessing source systems.
-   - Synchronizing data from source systems in order to get the most up-to-date data on entities when required.
+   - Synchronizing data from source systems to get the most up-to-date data on entities when required.
-  - Version control - TDM enables creating and executing [Data Versioning](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) tasks in order to maintain various versions (snapshots) of each selected list of entities.
+  - Version control - TDM enables creating and executing [Data Versioning](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) tasks to maintain various versions (snapshots) of each selected list of entities.
 Each version is kept as a separate LUI.
-For example, saving a version of a customer's list every 2 hours in order to back up the data during functional tests.
+For example, saving a version of a customer's list every 2 hours to back up the data during functional tests.

   #### Tables

 A TDM task can provision selected tables with or without Business Entities.
-The tables are extracted from the source environment and can stored in Fabric.
+The tables are extracted from the source environment and can be stored in Fabric.
 The tables that are stored in Fabric can be later loaded into selected target environments.

 [Click here for more information about TDM Tables implementation](/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md).

 #### Fabric ETL Capabilities

 - [Fabric ETL](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#33-fabric-etl-layer) capabilities are used to extract data from data sources and load it into selected target environments.
-- [Broadway](/articles/19_Broadway/01_broadway_overview.md) is a Fabric module used to design data movement, its transformation and the orchestration of business flows.
+- [Broadway](/articles/19_Broadway/01_broadway_overview.md) is a Fabric module used to design data movement, its transformation, and the orchestration of business flows.
 Featuring a powerful user interface for creating and debugging business and data flows, Broadway also provides a high-performance execution engine activated by Fabric.
-Broadway supports a wide range of data sources as well as data transformation logic such as:
+Broadway supports a wide range of data sources as well as data transformation logic, such as:
-  -  Replacing sequences in order to prevent a collision with the target environment.
+  -  Replacing sequences to prevent a collision with the target environment.
-  -  Masking sensitive data before loading it to the target environment.
+  -  Masking sensitive data before loading it into the target environment.

-### TDM - Multi DCs Architecture
+### TDM - Multi-DCs Architecture

 An organization's systems and environments can be located in different geographic locations.
 This topography requires data transmission between distant locations.